 Students are expected to be at school on time each day.
 If a student is tardy, he/she should report to the office for a note in order to be admitted to homeroom.
 Extensive tardies will result in an office referral.
 Reasons for excused tardies are the same as excused absences, as outlined by Catawba County Board Policy.

 Students will be given adequate time to travel from one class to the next during the school day.
-If a student takes too long and is tardy for the next class, the classroom teacher will handle the situation.
+If a student takes too long and is tardy for the next class the student will first receive a warning for the first offense, second offense will result in silent lunch and the third offense the student will get an office referral.
 If it is an excused tardy, no disciplinary action will be taken.
 If it is an unexcused tardy, the classroom teacher will take the necessary disciplinary actions to correct the problem.
-If it continues to be a problem, the teacher will refer the student to the office along with information on the number of times the student was tardy and what was done to correct the situation.
 To avoid unexcused tardies, students should: 1) Get a note from the previous teacher explaining the delay; 2) report to the next class before going anywhere that will create a tardy, such as the restroom, guidance office, main office or media center; 3) avoid unnecessary delays in the halls.

 Students should not be on campus prior to 7:35 AM.
-Students arriving prior to the morning bell (7:52) should go directly to the cafeteria until dismissed to homeroom.
+Students arriving prior to the morning bell (7:50) should go directly to the gym unless eating breakfast until dismissed to homeroom.
 The tardy bells rings at 8:00.
 Any student who is tardy should report directly to the office to be counted present.

-Car riders should disembark at the rear of the building in the designated area.
+Car riders should disembark at the front of the building in the designated area outside the gym.

 All staff members have authority over all students in activities occurring on school property.
 This includes ballgames, social events, and all other activities in which students are representing Maiden away from school.
 The staff members at other schools that host student functions have the same authority.